statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 - knowledge of plotly dash
     - callbacks, input, output, state

+In order to simplify reuse and maintenance, we wish to keep the code style similar across different modules.
+We appreciate if you take a look at how other modules are structured and try to follow that general style/logic as far as practically possible.

 ### Should your module be a tab or a modal?

 Generally, in this framework, tabs are for micro-level information while modals are more macro oriented.
 This is not a rule, but it is often more intuitive this way.\